 The main advantage of a self hosted WordPress over the free version is that you have unlimited control of how your website looks and what it does.
 Any functionality you can think of, someone’s written a plugin for it.
 There are hundreds of thousands of designs available, and if you’re comfortable hacking code, you can even build your own Themes and Plugins.

-Hosting is easy to get (Easyspace and 1&1 are good hosts), and I also offer hosting packages specifically for WordPress.
-You get the latest version pre-installed on my server and automatic core upgrades too.
+I offer competitive WordPress packages ready to go: You get the latest version pre-installed on my server and automatic core upgrades too.
 I can use a domain you already own, or register one for you too.
 Check out Guru Hosting for all that and more.

 Plenty of tutorials on how to get started are on WordPress.com, and they even have some cool video tutorials about every aspect of the platform on WordPress.tv.